Lewgol99/CryptObj/README.md

 ## PySyncObj+

 The objectives of PySyncObj+ project is to implement Asymmetric and Symmetric Encryption into the protocol for secure consensus in distributed systems.
+This validates NIST security properties for information security and can be used as a network protocol for security applications.

 <img width="334" height="327" alt="image" src="https://github.com/user-attachments/assets/17820333-84b6-4224-9f9d-a243a45e4335" />